aikopras/RSbus/extras/BasicOperation.md

 }
 ```
 ## Connecting to the master station ##
 After start-up, or after the master station resets, the decoder should first connect to the master by sending two 4 bit messages (the high and low order nibble) in two consecutive cycles.
-To signal that such connect is needed, the `needConnect` flag is set by the `checkConnection()` method.
-Upon start-up, this flag is initialised to zero (no need to connect yet, since the beginning of a new polling cycle has not yet been detected).
-This flag is also set to zero if the RS-bus master resets (which, according to the Der-Moba website, the master indicates by sending a pulse of 88 ms, followed by silence period of roughly 562 ms).
+To signal that such connect is needed, the `feedbackRequested` flag is set by the `checkConnection()` method.
+Upon start-up, this flag is initialised to false (no need to connect yet, since the beginning of a new polling cycle has not yet been detected).
+This flag is cleared whenever the RS-signal is lost (no pulses are seen for a longer period) or, depending on the specific error handling settings, after pulse or parity errors .
 The `checkConnection()` method maintains a state machine to determine if we are in the start-up phase, if the start of a new polling cycle has been detected, if we already have send both connection nibbles and if we are connected.

 ## Master station start-up ##
-When the (LZV) Master Station start-up, it sends a pulse of around 270ms, followed by a period of silence or roughly 560ms.
+When the (LZV) Master Station start-up, it sends a pulse of around 270ms, followed by a period of silence or rughly 560ms.
 This period should be sufficient for feedback decoders to initialise its hard and software components.
 After this silence period is over, the first train of 130 pulses will be send by the master station.
 As can be seen in the figure below, the decoders using this library wait until the first pulse train is over before they connect to the master station.
 ![RSBus-Startup](RSBus-Startup.png)